averycrespi/yovec/docs/guide.md

 // Returns 3
 ```

 The `elem` function gets an element of a matrix by row and column index.
+The indices must be literals.

 ```
 let matrix M = [